 - SAN offers a Global Information Assurance Certification (GIAC), Certified Forensic Examiner and Certified Forensic Analyst certifications

-Jobs in digital forensics have titles like investigator, technician or analyst depending on specialization and seniority, with the majority of jobs in the public sector such as law enforcement, state or national agencies or crime labs.
+Jobs in digital forensics have titles like an investigator, technician, or analyst depending on specialization and seniority, with the majority of jobs in the public sector such as law enforcement, state or national agencies, or crime labs.

 That said, due to increasing cybersecurity risk, many organizations are going to hire their own digital forensic specialists to help prevent and identify the causes of cyber attacks like malware, ransomware like WannaCry, or social engineering attacks like social media phishing.
 Increasing usage of third-party vendors means cybersecurity has never been more important.

 Digital forensics may also help with vendor risk management and third-party risk management.
 Third-party risk and fourth-party risk have never been higher.